Paradoxdruid/pyLIDAR/README.md

 In one shell, start the test server: `python -m pyLIDAR.example_server`

-In another, start pyLIDAR, specifying the "test" port: `python -m pyLIDAR.pyLIDAR -p test --save --graph`
+In another, start pyLIDAR, specifying the "test" port: `python -m pyLIDAR -p test --save --graph`

 ## Usage with LD06 LIDAR

-In a shell, start pyLIDAR with appropriate port: `python -m pyLIDAR.pyLIDAR -p COM4 --save`
+In a shell, start pyLIDAR with appropriate port: `python -m pyLIDAR -p COM4 --save`

+### Command Line Options

+`-p PORT` or `--port PORT` specifies LD06 port (use `-p test` to connect to test server)

+`-s` or `--save` save collected data to a timestamped JSON file

+`-g` or `--graph` display live-updating graph of data

+### Data format

+Data is saved as a list of arrays in JSON format.

-### Sample Output
+## Sample Output

 ![Sample Output](/assets/sample_output.png?raw=true "Sample Output")